Search by Keyword

 Early rejected cover for the "White Album"

-Different ideas were thrown around for the cover of this album, being that topping the extravagant “Sgt.
-Pepper” cover was quite a hard act to follow.
+Different ideas were thrown around for the cover of this album, the extravagant “Sgt.
+Pepper” cover being quite a hard act to follow.
 One idea was having a transparent cover which would expose a color photograph when the album was removed.
 Two different elaborate covers had been prepared by different artists, one consisting of a drawing of a water scene with the images of The Beatles faces on the side of a nearby cliff, not unlike Mount Rushmore.
 The other proposed cover was an interesting painting by artist John Byrne (Patrick), which ended up being used on a Netherlands Beatles album named “De Mooiste Songs,” as well as on the British compilation album “The Beatles Ballads.”

 Wanting to do something a bit more artsy, Paul approached Robert Fraser for ideas, who suggested he meet with Richard Hamilton, who has been credited as the actual inventor of Pop Art.
 “Since Sgt.
 Pepper was so over the top,” Richard Hamilton recalls, “I explained, 'I would be inclined to do a very prissy thing, almost like a limited edition.'
 (Paul) didn't discourage me so I went on to propose a plain white album; if that were too clean and empty, then maybe we could print a ring of brown stain to look as if a coffee cup had been left on it – but that was thought a bit too flippant.
 I also suggested that they might number each copy, to create the ironic situation of a numbered edition of something like five million copies.
 This was agreed, but then I began to feel a bit guilty at putting their double album under plain wrappers; even the lettering is casual, almost invisible, a blind stamping.
 I suggested it could be jazzed up with a large edition print, an insert that would be even more glamorous than a normal sleeve.”
 Another idea proposed by Richard Hamilton, because of the debut of Apple Records, was to “bounce an apple on a bit of paper and get a smudge, a very light green smear with a little bit of pulp.”
 That idea, according to Paul, “went by the wayside.”